tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 ### Withering Lightning
 When you deal lightning damage to a creature using a warlock spell or feature, you can force the target to make a Constitution saving throw.
 On a failed save, the target's hit point maximum is reduced for 1 minute by an amount equal to the lightning damage it took.
 Any effect that removes a disease allows the target's hit point maximum to return to normal before that time passes.
 Once you use this invocation, you must finish a long rest before you can use it again.

-STAR OF DARKNESS
-Prerequisite: 18th leveZ Fiend or Great Old One Patron

-You can expend the 9th-level use of your Mystic Arcanum to cast [gravity well](../../Magic/Spells/gravity-well.md).

-AMBASSADOR OF THE DEPTHS
-Prerequisite: 5th level

-You can expend a warlock spell slot to cast [dive](../../Magic/Spells/dive.md).
-While the spell affects a target, that target also has darkvision that extends out to a range of 120 feet.

-DESERT ROAMER
-Prerequisite: 5th level

-You are adapted to both hot climates and cold climates, and you don't need to drink water to survive.

-FLAME WALKER
-Prerequisite: 5th level

-You and any equipment you are wearing or carrying are immune to the damage dealt by nonmagical fire, and you can breathe ashes, smoke, and the stinking cloud spell without any negative effects.
-This can't prevent damage dealt by traps or creatures, such as the breath weapon of a red dragon or the blast of a fire cannon.

 WEIGHTLESSNESS
 Prerequisite: 5th level